sr-murthy/continuedfractions/docs/sources/getting-started.rst

 -  :py:meth:`~continuedfractions.lib.continued_fraction_real` - generates the sequence of elements of a simple continued fraction of a real number, given as a single :py:class:`int`, :py:class:`float`, :py:class:`str`, or :py:class:`decimal.Decimal` value; the results for :py:class:`float` inputs may be approximate and not necessarily unique.
 - :py:meth:`~continuedfractions.lib.fraction_from_elements` - returns a :py:class:`fractions.Fraction` instance of the rational number represented by a simple continued fraction with the given sequence of elements.
 -  :py:meth:`~continuedfractions.lib.convergent` - returns the :math:`k`-th convergent (for a positive integer :math:`k`) from a sequence of elements of a (finite) simple continued fraction; the convergent is returned as a :py:class:`fractions.Fraction` instance.
+- :py:meth:`~continuedfractions.lib.convergents` - generates an (ordered) sequence of all convergents a (finite) simple continued fraction given as a sequence of its elements.
 -  :py:meth:`~continuedfractions.lib.mediant` - returns the :math:`k`-th left or right mediant of two rational numbers, given as :py:class:`fractions.Fraction` values; the mediant is returned as a :py:class:`fractions.Fraction` instance.

 .. note::